Our craft workshops

 *Includes all materials + coffee, tea and cookies

-Decorate a skull of approximately 20 cm, whose mold we brought from Mexico.
-We do the preliminary work of covering it with layers of paper and leaving it ready for you to work with.
-In the session we will tell you about the preparation process - the basis of the cardboard technique - and you will paint and complete your piece with accessories.
-(It is advisable to have some experience using brushes.)
+For example, decorate a skull approximately 20 cm in size, the mold for which we brought from Mexico.
+We'll do the preparatory work of covering it with layers of paper and preparing it for you.
+During the session, we'll explain the preparation process—the foundation of the papier-mâché technique—and you'll paint and complete your piece with accessories.
+(Some experience using paintbrushes is recommended.)

 Embroidery, tenango style

-Duration: 3h
+Duration: 3.5h

 Instructor: Maria